Takenoko3333/ComfyUI-MMAudio-Suite/readme.md

 ## About this custom node

-This is a custom node that applies the pull request (pr52) fixing bugs in ComfyUI-MMAudio and adds pitch adjustment functionality.
+This is a custom node that applies the pull request (pr52) fixing bugs in ComfyUI-MMAudio and adds pitch adjustment functionality.<br>
-The pitch adjustment feature integrates [comfyui-audio-pitch](https://github.com/Takenoko3333/comfyui-audio-pitch).
+The pitch adjustment feature integrates [comfyui-audio-pitch](https://github.com/Takenoko3333/comfyui-audio-pitch).<br>
-This makes MMAudio easier to implement and is expected to improve performance.
+This makes MMAudio easier to implement and is expected to improve performance.<br>
 We plan to add features like Bass/Treble adjustment in the future.

 ## Installation